AlejandroGC19/AlejandroGC19/README.md

 <h3> About me 🧑 </h3>

-- I am a software engineer with almost two years of experience in Matlab development.
-I am a passionate about computing world, in constant self-learning and taking courses on current topics to improve my professional skills. 🙌

-- I have been working as an industrial engineer for more than two years, but I would like to work as a software developer as in my research period at university, because I feel that this branch of technology gets the best of my skills.
-For this reason, I have taken several courses to learn the most demanded software as a full-stack developer in the industry in order to follow my professional path in this field.
+- I have been working as an industrial engineer managing teams for more than two years, but I would like to go back to work as a software developer like in my research period at university, because I feel that this branch of technology brings out the best of my skills.
+For this reason, I have taken several courses to learn the most demanded software as a full-stack developer in the industry (HTML, CSS, JS, React, Python, Git, Node, Jest, SQL, JWT) in order to pursue my career path in this field.

+Translated with DeepL.com (free version)

+- At the beginning of my professional career, I worked as a software engineer for two years researching the development of a water vehicle in Matlab.
+I am passionate about the world of computer science, constantly self-learning and taking courses on current topics to improve my professional skills. 🙌

 <h3> Experience as developer 👨‍💻 </h3>